• Skip to main content

 • ¾ teaspoon cayenne pepper

-• 2 teaspoon creole or cajun seasoning
+• 2 teaspoons creole or cajun seasoning

 • 1 teaspoon ground black pepper

-• 32 oz seafood stock
+• 32 ounces seafood stock

-• 3 tablespoon all-purpose flour
+• 3 tablespoons all-purpose flour

-• 1 cup half-and-half divided
+• 1 cup half-and-half, divided

 • ¼ cup white wine

-• ½ teaspoon kosher salt or to taste
+• ½ teaspoons kosher salt or to taste

 • parsley optional, chopped for garnish